 CDR's Content Criteria, Activity Types, and CDR CPE Provider Policies are subject to review and modification.
-While changes will be communicated to all Accountable Contacts representing Providers with approved and active (non-expired) CPE, it is required that Accountable Contacts complete an annual retraining no later than one month after the start of a new reporting year.
+While changes will be communicated to all Accountable Contacts representing Providers with approved and active (non-expired) CPE, it is required that Accountable Contacts complete an annual retraining no sooner than three months before and no later than one month after the start of a new reporting year.
 See Policy 13 Reporting.
 Accountable Contacts shall be notified of training opportunities via email.
 Training will be virtual, with an expected annual time commitment of less than one hour.
 Submission of activities will be indefinitely suspended if retraining is not completed within the month following the start of a new reporting year.
 Submission of activities will be reinstated once the Accountable Contact completes retraining.